-As his term continued, Correa grew increasingly authoritarian and unpopular, eventually forcing him to turn power over to his less confrontational vice president.
-Although the 2008 Constitution limited presidents to two terms in office, Correa first obtained a court ruling that his original term did not count against the limit and then obtained a Constitutional amendment allowing him to run for unlimited terms in office.36 However, as oil prices fell, Correa was forced to cut social programs and propose steep taxes and his popularity dropped dramatically.
-In 2010, protests by the military and police over cuts to their benefits deteriorated into a quasi-coup in which protestors assaulted Correa and then trapped him in a police hospital for hours.37 About a dozen people died when the military stormed the hospital to rescue him.
-38 When a newspaper op-ed blamed Correa for the deaths, Correa sued for defamation, allowing four journalists to be sentenced to three years in jail and fined \$42 million before pardoning them.39 In 2015, Correa's popularity fell even further as protestors took to the streets against proposed tax hikes and Ecuador became one of many Latin American countries accused of accepting bribes to award public building contracts to Brazil's Odebrecht construction company.
-In 2016, Correa reluctantly decided not to run for reelection, instead passing the presidency on to his vice president, Lenín Moreno, who squeaked to a narrow victory amidst charges that the government had rigged the election in his favor.
-However, Lenín Moreno soon proved to be less authoritarian and more even-handed than Correa, reaching out to the opposition and investigating corruption that had occurred under Correa.
+sentenced to three years in jail and fined \$42 million before pardoning them.
+44 In 2015, Correa's popularity fell even further as protestors took to the streets against proposed tax hikes and Ecuador became one of many Latin American countries accused of accepting bribes to award government contracts to Brazil's Odebrecht construction company.
+In 2016, Correa reluctantly decided not to run for reelection, instead passing the presidency on to his former vice president, Lenín Moreno, who squeaked to a narrow victory amidst charges that the government had rigged the election in his favor.
+However, Lenín Moreno soon proved to be less authoritarian than Correa, reaching out to the opposition, restoring term limits, and investigating corruption that had occurred under Correa.
+Jorge Glas, who had served as vice president under both Correa and Lenín Moreno, was suspended by Lenín Moreno and then sentenced to six years in prison for accepting bribes from Odebrecht.
 Correa lashed out, calling Lenín Moreno a "wolf in sheep's clothing" and kicking him out of his own political party.
-Ordinary Ecuadorans, in contrast, appear to like the change and, as Lenín Moreno has displayed his more conciliatory approach to government, his approval ratings have climbed.40
+Ordinary Ecuadorans, in contrast, appear to like the change and Lenín Moreno's approval ratings have climbed.
+45